 In a bid to bring these stories out, Nandini Oza dedicated herself to oral history.
-She engaged with many local and tribal leaders for a decade to document their involvement in the NBA.
-Picking two of the detailed conversations with Adivasi leaders, Keshavbhau Vasave and Kevalsing Vasave, Oza has compiled a detailed history of NBA in The Struggle for Narmada.
+She engaged with many local and Adivasi leaders for a decade to document their involvement in the Narmada Bachao Andolan.

+Picking two of the detailed conversations with Adivasi leaders, Keshavbhau Vasave and Kevalsing Vasave, Oza has compiled a detailed history of Narmada Bachao Andolan in The Struggle for Narmada.

-The common man's perspective with rich information
+Common man's perspective

-In the 273-page book, it is visible that Oza - who has been part of the NBA as well - has a frame of reference to capture all important developments of the movement.
+In the 273-page book, it is visible that Oza - who has been part of the Narmada Bachao Andolan as well - has a frame of reference to capture all important developments of the movement.
 For this, she has allowed her subjects to speak their mind and also navigate them to all important milestones of the movement.

 The book begins with the childhood of Keshavbhau Vasave.
 It creates a foundation on which it builds a story through which one can understand what submergence means to the people living near the Narmada.

-This book beautifully explains how a government's 'development' projects get executed on the ground and what it means to common people.
+This book beautifully explains how a government's "development" projects get executed on the ground and what it means to common people.
 In the book, Vasave explains that they got to know that there is some project coming in and for this, every household will be surveyed.
-That's all they knew.
+That is all they knew.
 But it was only the beginning of their long ordeal.

+An activist of the Narmada Bachao Andolan during a protest in 2000.
+Photo credit: Str Old/ Reuters

-Officials coming to villages for survey work asked for money to count their trees, houses etc. They pushed villagers to arrange for chicken meat and local liquor.
+Officials coming to villages for survey work asked for money to count their trees and houses.
+They pushed villagers to arrange for chicken meat and local liquor.
 How that impacts a family that is not economically well-off is well-captured in the book.

 While reading the book, it gets clear why many people opposed the dam construction on the Narmada river.
 The trust deficit, lack of basic infrastructure, high-handedness of government officials and no proper commitment to rehabilitation, added fuel to the fire.

-Vasave had even termed the Narmada Development Project as the Narmada 'Destruction' Project, in a meeting in which the Chief Ministers of the four states that Narmada passes through, had participated.
-The meeting also included political leaders Sharad Pawar, President of the Nationalist Congress Party (NCP) and Bhairon Singh Shekhawat who went on to become Vice-President of India.
+Vasave had even termed the Narmada Development Project as the Narmada "Destruction" Project, in a meeting in which the Chief Ministers of the four states that Narmada passes through, had participated.
+The meeting also included political leaders Sharad Pawar, president of the Nationalist Congress Party and Bhairon Singh Shekhawat who went on to become Vice-President of India.